Protesters rally in Portland as mayor decries violence

 Thursday night, Portland police declared an unlawful assembly outside a precinct and protesters were ordered to leave.
 They had said earlier that they believed the intent of the crowd was to vandalize and burn the precinct.

+Officers worked to clear streets near the precinct of demonstrators, at times running at the crowd to push people away.
+Smoke canisters were also deployed, local reporters said.
+Portland police said some demonstrators in the group laid ties made of rebar in the street that caused damage to police vehicles.

-“Don’t think for a moment that if you are participating in this activity, you are not being a prop for the reelection campaign of Donald Trump — because you absolutely are,” he said.
+“Don’t think for a moment that if you are participating in this activity, you are not being a prop for the reelection campaign of Donald Trump — because you absolutely are,” the mayor had said.
 “If you don’t want to be part of that, then don’t show up.”

 The Pacific Northwest Youth Liberation Front, which advertised the Wednesday rally on social media, used Twitter to announce “Round 2” of the same demonstration on Thursday night with the slogan “No cops.
 No prisons.
 Total abolition.”